MicrosoftDocs/visualstudio-docs/docs/ide/customizing-window-layouts-in-visual-studio.md

 #### Select your own colors

 You can also select your own tab colors.
-To do so, right-click on a tab and select **Set Tab Color** to pick from the palette.
+To do so, right-click a tab, select **Set Tab Color**, and then select a color.

 The following screenshot shows an example of how to personalize the color scheme of tabs: